kubesphere-retired/docs.kubesphere.io/content/v2.1/zh-CN/installation/install-on-k8s-airgapped.md

 > - An existing Storage Class in your Kubernetes clusters, use `kubectl get sc` to verify it.
 > - The CSR signing feature is activated in kube-apiserver, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).

+## Configure Image Registry

+Make sure you have configured a image registry, e.g. Harbor into Docker configuration, see [Integrate Harbor Registry](../integrate-harbor).

 ## Download Image Package

 Execute following image package, go to the image packages folder.